 A convenience method to delete the index-th 'alternate' content associated with this semantics element, and to return it to the caller.

 unsigned long index The one-based index of the annotation being deleted.

+Return value

-MathMLElement The MathMLAnnotationElement or MathMLXMLAnnotationElement being deleted.
+MathMLElement The MathMLAnnotationElement or MathMLXMLAnnotationElement being

+deleted.

+This method raises no exceptions.

 Interface MathMLAnnotationElement

 This interface represents the annotation element of MathML.